Dear Members,

 https://iprings.com/investors/ |

-Policy for Determining of Material Subsidiaries |
+Policy for determining of material subsidiaries |

-for-determining-materiality-of-events.pdf |
+https://iprings.com/wp-content/uploads/2023/02/Policy-for-determining-of-Material-Subsidiaries.pdf |

 18. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIES